laithstrieghermsc/ATCSC-Task_1_Project/readme.md

 2. Order serving
    - Another possible feature that could by added is the ability for the admins of PapaPizza or its employees, to remove or otherwise mark completed orders via a 'serve' button or similar.
    - My program is set out in a way in which this is not too difficult to implement, as some minor modifications to `AdminHandler`, `do_POST()` and `admin/admin.htm` can make this happen
+3. Not linux/unix compatible, some simple modifications can be made to file retrieval statements to make program cross-compatible.

 ### Retrospective and Evaluation of the Development Process for the PapaPizza Ordering System